jmetzger/training-helm-visual-studio-code/helm/anchors.md

 # Walkthrough

-## Attention: please only use it in the
+## Attention: please only use it in the values - file

 ```
 helm create training